Inheritance Rights of Heirs

 What Is an Heir?

 - Information: Heirs may request access to any information or reports regarding the estate’s assets, administration and payments.
+These details can help clarify which assets or dollar amounts will go to each heir.

 - Accounting: Heirs have a right to any accounts of the actions performed for the estate, including reports, receipts, proof of transfers and canceled checks.
+This accounting can help heirs ensure all parties are handling the process ethically and correctly.

 - Fairness: Heirs are entitled to an executor who performs their duties fairly and without favoritism.

 - Relief: If an heir believes that the will’s executor isn’t fulfilling their duties adequately or fairly, they can seek relief from the court system.
+If the court rules against the executor, you have the right to get a new executor appointed to the estate.

 Is There a Difference Between an Heir and a Beneficiary?